-In the hustle and bustle of our daily lives, it's not uncommon to accidentally leave makeup on overnight.
-Combined with the increasing popularity of acne serums, many individuals wonder if it's safe to sleep with makeup and acne serum on their skin.
-In this article, we will explore the potential consequences, risks, and best practices associated with leaving makeup and acne serum overnight.
+It's not uncommon to accidentally leave makeup on overnight in the hustle and bustle of our daily lives.
+Combined with the increasing popularity of acne serums, many wonder if sleeping with makeup and acne serum on their skin is safe.
+This article will explore the potential consequences, risks, and best practices associated with leaving makeup and acne serum overnight.
 Let's dive in and find out what's best for your skin health.

 Effects of Leaving Makeup and Acne Serum Overnight: